webi-ai/webi_map_api/README.md

 *optimized*

-need to install wasm ic optimizer
+need to install wasm ic optimizer in project directory